by Janis / 2 comments - Orginally published:31st May 2019

 Why not go and discover them all?

-As you may know Gary and I love discovering snippets of history when we travel.
-So, it wouldn’t surprise you that when we were planning our road trip around Portugal last year and our mini-break to Lisbon in 2017, that we wanted to visit some of Portugal’s historic sites.
+As you may know, Gary and I love discovering snippets of history when we travel.
+So, it wouldn’t surprise you that when planning our road trip around Portugal in 2018 and our mini-break to Lisbon in 2017, we wanted to visit some of Portugal’s historic sites.

-Usually, there are locations in a country that you immediately want to visit, however, there also may be a few towns or significant sites that you are unaware of.
+Usually, there are locations in a country you immediately want to visit; however, there may also be a few towns or significant sites you may be unaware of.

 I’m so pleased we checked out the UNESCO World Heritage Site website before we left.